"Jesus

 the Authorized Version (1611) was formed, the word "Passover" was used in all passages in which

-Acts 12:4.
+this word pascha occurred, except in Acts 12:4.
 In the Revised Version the proper word,

 "Passover," is always used.